 The Eduki Foundation is at the disposal of International Organizations, NGOs and diplomatic missions, to invite young people to participate in events or activities and to let them know about their work.

-In 2019, the Eduki Foundation collaborates with experts from more than 45 organizations.
+In 2019, the Eduki Foundation collaborated with experts from more than 45 organizations.
 A huge thank you goes out to them for their availability and the quality of the exchanges with young people and teachers.

-The Eduki Foundation wishes to thank the Loterie Romande for its support in the realization of this website and the Gelbert Foundation for its support to our competition on the Sustainable Development Goals (SDGs) since 2015.
+The Eduki Foundation wishes to thank the Loterie Romande for its support in the realization of this website and the Gelbert Foundation for its support of our competition on the Sustainable Development Goals (SDGs) since 2015.